enaena633/CourseProject/README.md

 The algorithm itself is a modified version of the PLSA algorithm, which was initially implemented for a homework assignment (MP3) in CS410 at UIUC.
 The `plsawithprior.py` file contains a `plsa` class which contains many variables of use, some of which are highlighted below:

+* `term_doc_matrix` - word count of terms in a given document
 * `document_topic_prob` - the probability of `p(z | d)` where `z` represents a specific topic and `d` represents a specific document
 * `mu` - the strength of the prior probability (when `mu=0`, the result would match PLSA with no prior)
 * `prior` - the _prior_ probability of `p(w | z)` where `w` represents a word and `z` represents a specific topic
 * `topic_word_prob` = the _posterior_ probability of `p(w | z)`

+Additional descriptions of software programs are illustrated below:
+* `Granger_Casuality_Test.py`- first clean the presidential betting odds time series raw data `Iowa2000PresidentOdds.csv` and output the cleaned data `time_series.csv`; implemented the granger casuality test function ready for use in `main.py`
+* `calc_prior.py` - calculate the prior of significant words within significant topics from the granger casuality test significance level output
+* `sanitize_nyt.py` - text data extraction, filtering and cleaning on the NYT articles from May-October 2000; output `consolidated_nyt.tsv` where each line contains documents with 'Bush' and 'Gore' keywords from one day (the number of lines in this clean text data matches with the number of rows in the clean time series data; readily available for use in the granger casuality test）
+* `main.py` - include all the functions discussed above; consolidated main program

 Future modifications could be made to the algorithm to change how the prior is generated (based on other time-series/non-document data source).